 Stanley Park is on the westernmost part of the downtown Vancouver peninsula.

-There has been some disagreement about the status of Deadman’s Island, which is a small island just off the south-eastern part of Stanley Park.
+There has been some disagreement about the legal status of Deadman’s Island, which is a small island just off the south-eastern part of Stanley Park.
 Deadman’s Island is currently legally separate from Stanley Park itself, and the federal government uses the island as the site of a naval reserve.

 In 1906, the federal government agreed to cancel the earlier reserve of Stanley Park and to lease the property to the City of Vancouver for park purposes for “99 years renewable.”
 The lease came into force on November 1, 1908.
 The rent was one dollar per year.